AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_aws_tgw_vpn_conn.md

 # aviatrix_aws_tgw_vpn_conn

-The **aviatrix_aws_tgw_vpn_conn** resource allows the creation and management of Aviatrix AWS TGW VPN connections in their selected Security Domain.
+The **aviatrix_aws_tgw_vpn_conn** resource allows the creation and management of Aviatrix AWS TGW VPN connections in their selected network domain.

 ## Example Usage